OE Reflections of Quetzal Fall ’25

 Día de Los Santos en el Lago Atitlán

-Written By Cece & Hannah Welcome back family and friends to the adventures of CARPE DIEM.
+Written by Cece and Hannah, students on the Carpe Diem gap year Guatemala San Juan La Laguna semester celebrating Dia de los Santos Welcome back family and friends to the adventures of CARPE DIEM.
 This week we started our Spanish classes in San Juan La Laguna!
 Along with regular Spanish class for three hours per day, we also got the opportunity to take art classes!
-Some of us chose embroidery, while others chose painting which has been a great way to learn a skill while embracing the art… Read More
+Some of us chose embroidery,… Read More

 Connection and Permaculture at Lake Atitlan

-Written By Jackie and Lauren We’ve officially been here for a month — CRAZY!
+Written by Jackie and Lauren, students on the Carpe Diem gap year Guatemala permaculture program at Lake Atitlan and Tzununa We’ve officially been here for a month — CRAZY!
 We spent the past week in Tzununa, a tiny but beautiful town right on Lake Atitlan.
 We stayed at a guest house called Bambu, which honestly felt more like a resort.
-The food and amenities were next level, with a sauna and cold plunge, and of course delicious meals.
-All our food was fresh and straight… Read More
+The food and amenities were next level, with a sauna… Read More

 Language Classes & Homestays

-Written By Hannah & Lucina Hello friends and family!
+Written by Hannah and Lucina, students on the Carpe Diem gap year Guatemala Xela language school program traveling to Lake Atitlan Hello friends and family!
 Here is a little update on what the group has been up to this past week!
 To kick off this amazing week, we met our host families.
 We were divided into two groups.
-The first group included: Hannah, Lauren, and Lucina, who stayed with Araceli.
-The second group included Jackie and Cece, who stayed with Claudia.
-Later that night, after dinner,… Read More
+The first group included: Hannah, Lauren, and Lucina, who stayed with Araceli.… Read More

 Comalapa, Eco-friendly School, and Exploration

-Written By Lauren & Lucina This past week has been nothing short of transformative.
+Written by Lauren and Lucina, students on the Carpe Diem gap year Guatemala Comalapa program at Long Way Home sustainable school This past week has been nothing short of transformative.
 As we arrived in Comalapa, we were greeted by the city’s beautiful mountains, art, and an array of friendly locals.
-“Long Way Home” , the NGO we worked with, housed us all in one room which made the week feel like one big sleepover.
-While the icy cold showers and up-hill walks both to and from… Read More
+“Long Way Home” , the NGO we worked with, housed us all in one room which made the week feel… Read More

 Bienvenido a Guatemala!

-Written By OEs Abby & Mara Woweeee!
+Written by Abby and Mara, Overseas Educators on the Carpe Diem gap year Guatemala Antigua orientation program transitioning to Comalapa Woweeee!
 What an incredible welcome to Guatemala it has been!
 We dove straight into getting to know each other, the program, and the incredible country that will be our home for the next 8 weeks!
-Our orientation activities have allowed the group to reflect on their intentions for being here, their comfort zones, stereotypes and assumptions about different cultures, best practices for health and… Read More
+Our orientation activities have allowed the group to reflect on their intentions for being here,… Read More

 Quetzal ’24: A Bittersweet Farewell to Meaningful Connection and Transformation

-Written by Central America Overseas Educators, JB and Andy What’s New?
+Written by JB and Andy, Overseas Educators on the Carpe Diem gap year Central America semester What’s New?
 And just like that, three months of adventure, growth, and connection have come to an end.
 It’s hard to believe how quickly time has flown since our journey began.
-As we wrapped up our Central American program, our final days were filled with moments that felt both bittersweet and deeply meaningful.
-From sunset swims to heartfelt conversations, we… Read More
+As we wrapped up our Central American program, our final days were filled with moments that felt both bittersweet and deeply meaningful.… Read More

 Living Sustainably in Tzununa: Lessons in Permaculture, Unity, and Thriving as a Community

-Written by Central America Students, Bridger and Ronan What’s New?
+Written by Bridger and Ronan, students on the Carpe Diem gap year Guatemala semester What’s New?
 Since the last blog post in Xela, our group has been in Tzununa, Guatemala staying in a sustainably built hotel called the “Bambu House.”
 This week’s focus has been centered around permaculture, man’s relationship with nature, and engineering.
-We’ve also been getting to know each other better because we are not using our phones and we’re sharing living spaces.
-Our… Read More
+We’ve also been getting to know each other better because we are not using our phones… Read More

 Language and Laughter in San Juan: Homestays, Horseback Riding, and Spanish Conversations

-Written by Central America Students, Maia and Ripley What’s New?
+Written by Maia and Ripley, students on the Carpe Diem gap year Guatemala homestay semester in Xela What’s New?
 This past week, we had the pleasure of continuing to explore Xela, but through a different lens—homestays!
 We were paired off with another person in the group and got to build one-on-one relationships while also building community and connection with the host families.
-Seeing Guatemalan life through the perspective of a local family was an enriching experience.
-Eating delicious meals… Read More
+Seeing Guatemalan life through the perspective of a… Read More

 Homestays, Hot Springs, and Heartfelt Connections: Our Immersive Week in Xela, Guatemala

-Written by Central America Students, Laurie and Ray What’s New?
+Written by Laurie and Ray, students on the Carpe Diem gap year Guatemala homestay program in Xela What’s New?
 This past week, we had the pleasure of continuing to explore Xela, but through a different lens—homestays!
 We were paired off with another person in the group and got to build one-on-one relationships while also building community and connection with the host families.
-Seeing Guatemalan life through the perspective of a local family was an enriching experience.
-Eating delicious… Read More
+Seeing Guatemalan life through the perspective of… Read More

 Embracing New Rhythms: Education and Adventure in Xela

-Written by Central America Students, Summer and Nico What’s New?
+Written by Summer and Nico, students on the Carpe Diem gap year Central America program in Xela, Guatemala What’s New?
 Hello families!
 Sorry for the late blog post, the last 3 weeks have been packed with many adventures and laughs!
 We’re now writing from Lake Atitlan where we’ve been relaxing at the bamboo house and learning about Permaculture!
-We started off our first week in Xela at a local hostel taking 1:1 Spanish lessons at PLQ.
-We explored the city… Read More
+We started off our first week in Xela at a local hostel… Read More

 A Week of Cultural Immersion and Sustainable Building in Guatemala

-Written by Central America Overseas Educators, Andy & JB What’s New?
+Written by Andy and JB, Overseas Educators on the Carpe Diem gap year Guatemala service project program starting in Antigua and Comalapa What’s New?
 The program started in Antigua, Guatemala for orientation.
 The group quickly found its footing as we explored the town and created a culture amongst everyone.
-As the first couple of days went by, we explored markets, reviewed the itinerary for the next 10 weeks, and got to know each other more before heading to Comalapa, Guatemala for our… Read More
+As the first couple of days went by, we explored markets, reviewed the itinerary for the next 10 weeks,… Read More

 Meet Your Quetzal Overseas Educators & Get Ready for an Exciting Journey Ahead!

-Written by Central America Overseas Educators, Andy & Jubitza 👋 Hola!
+Written by Andy and Jubitza, Overseas Educators on the Carpe Diem gap year Central America semester guiding students through Guatemala and Costa Rica 👋 Hola!
 Andy and Jubitza here, writing to you from Portland, Oregon.
 We’ve been in training for the last couple of days, with a few more to go before setting off on this awesome adventure ahead of us.
-Here’s a quick rundown of who we are and what excites us about the next three months: Andy is from Wyoming and recently… Read More
+Here’s a quick rundown of who we are and… Read More

 Reflecting on Our Central America Adventure: 10 Weeks of Exploration, Learning, and Growth

-Written by Central America Overseas Educators, Malcolm and Jasmin It’s hard to believe our ten weeks together in Central America have come to an end.
+Written by Malcolm and Jasmin, Overseas Educators, this gap year Guatemala Costa Rica recap closes out a full Carpe Diem semester from Antigua to Drake Bay.
+It’s hard to believe our ten weeks together in Central America have come to an end.
 How is it that we won’t all be sharing a meal later today or waking up groggy-eyed tomorrow before another adventure?
-We formed such close bonds and integrated into each other’s lives throughout our wonderful semester together, filled with exploration, new challenges, and lots of… Read More
+We formed such close bonds and integrated… Read More

 Diving into Adventure: A Week in Drake Bay